rmakoto/kubernetes-zookeeper/docker/scripts/README.md

     --log_level         The log level for the zookeeeper server.
 Either FATAL, ERROR, WARN, INFO, DEBUG.
 The default is INFO.

+    --datadir_autocreate_disable When running zkServer.sh autocreate can be disabled by setting the environment variable
+                        ZOO_DATADIR_AUTOCREATE_DISABLE to 1

 ## Readiness and Liveness Checks
 `zookeeper-ready` performs a health check using the `ruok` four letter word.
 It takes the client port as a parameter.
 If the servers is healthy it exits normally.
 If the server is unhealthy it exits abnormally causing the readiness